-4 Cr An introductory course focusing on the basic principles of the interactions synthesis and post-translational modifications, and the regulation of gene expression.
+This course covers the molecular basis of biological activity through in-depth study of DNA.
+RNA and protein biosynthesis, regulation, and functional interactions.
+Particular emphasis is placed on the processes of DNA replication and repair, RNA transcription and processing, protein synthesis and post-translational modifications, and the regulation of gene expression.
 Students will also be introduced to various cell and molecular laboratory techniques, including PCR, gel electrophoresis, cloning, and bacterial transformation, through hands-on experiments and independent study.
 Three 50-minute lectures and one 3-hour laboratory period per week.
 Prerequisites: BI 281 and either CH 301 or CH 285, each with a minimum grade of "C".
 Only BMB majors can enroll in BI 330 (WI).
 Spring semester.